Can I Force The Sale Of My House In A Divorce?

 How to protect your home

-If you are selling a matrimonial property upon divorce, you should obtain a consent order to make sure the other party carries out what they have agreed.
+If you are selling a matrimonial property upon divorce, you should obtain a property settlement agreement in the form of a consent order to make sure the other party carries out what they have agreed to.

 For example, if you have agreed to split the proceeds of a sale 50:50, a consent order will legally enforce this agreement.

-A financial agreement can also prevent one party from making financial claims against the property of their former spouse several years down the line.
+A property settlement agreement can also prevent one party from making financial claims against the property of their former spouse several years down the line.